UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Background

-\textbf{Edge coverage}.
-AFL obtains the execution trace and calculates the edge coverage by instrumenting the PUT at compile time.
-It inserts random numbers for each branch jump at compile-time and collects these inserted numbers from the register at run-time to identify the basic block transition.
-Edge coverage is more delicate and sensitive than basic block coverage as it takes into account the transition between basic blocks.
-It is also more scalable than path coverage as it avoids path explosion.

-\textbf{Seed prioritization}.
+AFL (American fuzzy lop) \cite{AFL1} is a widely used coverage-based greybox fuzzer, and many state-of-the-art greybox fuzzers \cite{bohme2017coverage, lyu2019mopt, yue2020ecofuzz, yue2019learnafl} are built on top of it.
+AFL uses lightweight instrumentation to capture basic block transitions and gain coverage information during run-time.
+Compared to other instrumented fuzzers, AFL has a modest performance overhead, and we determined to base our design on AFL.

 AFL leverages the edge-coverage information to select seeds.
-It maintains a seed queue and fuzzes the seed within it one by one.
-It labels some seeds as ``favored'' when they execute fast and are small in size.
-AFL uses a bitmap with edges as keys and top-rate seeds as values to maintain the best performance seeds for each edge.
-It selects favored seeds from the \verb:top_rated: queue and gives these seeds preference over the non-favored ones by giving the favored one more fuzzing chances.

-\textbf{Mutation strategies}.
-AFL has two categories of mutation strategies: deterministic strategies and non-deterministic strategies.
-First, the deterministic strategies leverage mutators based on bit-flip, arithmetic, token, dictionary, and interest values to mutate the seeds with different granularity sequentially.
-After doing deterministic strategies, AFL introduces non-deterministic strategies, including the \textit{havoc} stage and \textit{splice} stage.
-In the havoc stage, AFL mutates the seed by randomly choosing a sequence of mutation operators from the deterministic strategies and apply them to random locations in the seed file.
-As a result, the generated testcase is significantly different from the original seed.
-Then, AFL uses the splice strategy to randomly choose another seed from the seed queue and recombine it with the current seed to generate a new seed.
-Then, the havoc strategies are re-implemented to the new seed.

-\textbf{Power schedule}.
-In the deterministic stage, mutation strategies are involved sequentially, but in the non-deterministic stage, AFL can assign energy to the seed to decide the fuzzing chances of each seed.
-The energy is assigned according to the performance score of each seed, which is based on coverage (prioritize inputs that cover more paths), execution time (prioritize inputs that execute faster), and discovery time (prioritize inputs discovered later).
-Particularly, if the testcase exercises a new path, AFL will double the energy assigned.
+It maintains a seed queue and mutates the seed to generate testcases.
+If a testcase exercises a new path, it is added to the queue as a new seed.
+In addition to covering a new branch, when a seed is smaller and executes quicker with respect to previous test cases that hit a given branch, it is also labeled as \textit{favored} and prioritized.
+AFL uses a bitmap with edges as keys and top-rated seeds as values to maintain the best performance seeds for each edge.
+It selects favored seeds from the top-rated queue and gives them more fuzzing chances (i.e., energy) than the non-favored ones.
+AFL assigns energy to the seeds according to the performance score of each seed, which is based on coverage (prioritizing inputs that cover new paths), execution time (prioritizing inputs that execute faster), and discovery time (prioritizing inputs discovered later).
+In particular, if a test case exercises a new path, AFL will double the energy assigned to it.
+Fuzzing tasks are handled by AFL in the form of a selected seed and its assigned energy.

-AFL also supports the \textsl{parallel mode} to improve the testing efficiency, where AFL can utilize multi-core to test the programs in one machine.
-In the parallel mode, each instance of AFL binds a core and periodically re-scan the top-level sync directory for any test cases found in other instances.
-According to this, AFL realizes the sharing mechanism of seeds between different cores.
-Considering these advantages, we determine to realize our design based on AFL.